 These tests are done during routine physical exams to help diagnose certain diseases and detect any kidney function problems.

 A better estimate of kidney function is obtained by calculating the estimated glomerular filtration rate (eGFR).

-Many labs will automatically calculate the estimated glomerular filtration rate when a creatinine test is ordered.
+When a creatinine test is ordered, many labs will automatically calculate the estimated glomerular filtration rate.

-A concern in late 2010 relates to the adoption of a new analytical methodology and a possible impact this may have on clinical medicine.
+A concern in late 2010 relates to adopting a new analytical methodology and a possible impact this may have on clinical medicine.

 Most clinical laboratories now align their creatinine measurements with a new standardized isotope dilution mass spectrometry (IDMS) method for measuring serum creatinine.

-The isotope dilution mass spectrometry method would lead to a comparative overestimation of the corresponding calculated glomerular filtration rate in some patients with normal renal function.
+The isotope dilution mass spectrometry method would lead to a relative overestimation of the corresponding calculated glomerular filtration rate in some patients with normal renal function.

 Some drugs are even dosed on normal kidney function at that derived glomerular filtration rate.
 The dose, unless further modified, could now be higher than desired, which could cause further drug-related toxicity.

 To counteract the effect of switching to isotope dilution mass spectrometry, newer food and drug administration guidelines have suggested limiting doses to specific maximums with carboplatin, a chemotherapy drug.

 A 2009 Japanese study found that a lower serum creatinine level is associated with an increased risk of developing type 2 diabetes in Japanese men.